RamVasuthevan/Personal-Website/website/_posts/2024-01-30-Python-Counter-Zeros.md

 Note: In 3.10+ for equality, missing elements are treated as having zero counts.

-When we a  Counter as a mutlisets and need to remove an elementm, we either need to also check for zero values:
+When we use a Counter as a multiset, to ensure that the length is equal to the number of unique elements, we must check that the removed element's count has not been set to zero:

 > ```python
 > a.subtract([val])